luolingchun/flask-openapi3/docs/OpenAPI/Specification.md

-If you need the complete spec(json) , go to http://127.0.0.1:5000/openapi/openapi.json
+If you need the complete Specification(json) , go to http://127.0.0.1:5000/openapi/openapi.json

 ## doc_ui